Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 # Information provided while function was running
 Retrieving NDVI raster through planetary computer...
-Information on the satellite image retrieved from planetary computer, use to calculate NDVI values:
+Information on the satellite image retrieved from planetary computer, used to calculate NDVI values:
    Date on which image was generated: 2023-06-14T18:28:31.597880Z
    Percentage of cloud cover: 0.084894
    Percentage of pixels with missing data 3e-05